Shreyas-S-21/github-demo/README.md

-git checkout branch_name (navigate to a different branch) git checkout -b new_branch_name (navigate/create to a new branch)checkout- leave from one place. git checkout -d branch_name(delete a branch)
+git checkout branch_name (navigate to a different branch) git checkout -b new_branch_name (navigate/create to a new branch)checkout- leave from one place. git checkout -d branch_name(delete a branch) create a branch and push it to github. there u can see 2 branches.